Dellingr, formerly known as RBLE (Radiation Belt Loss Experiment), is a 6U CubeSat mission developed by NASA's Goddard Space Flight Center.

 One, the miniaturized ion/neutral mass spectrometer (INMS), actually will be tested for the first time aboard the National Science Foundation’s ExoCube mission, which will measure the densities of all significant neutral and ionized atom species in the ionosphere, the outer region of the atmosphere where incoming solar radiation ionizes a large fraction of atoms.
 Two magnetometer systems will be demonstrated as well on Dellingr.

-The satellite may be able to hitch a ride on a resupply craft headed for the International Space Station (ISS) possibly in January 2016, where it will be deployed in a high-inclination orbit similar to the station’s orbital path.
+The satellite hitches a ride on a resupply craft headed for the International Space Station (ISS) possibly in August 2017, where it will be deployed in a high-inclination orbit similar to the station’s orbital path.
 Its mission is expected to last up to six months.

 |Contractors:||NASA Goddard Space Flight Center|